 13. Know How To Avoid The Yellowstone Crowds

 The last on our list of Yellowstone tips is the infamous question, “how to avoid crowds in Yellowstone.”
 To be honest, it’s sorta unavoidable, especially if going during peak season.

 - Tip 2 is to start early.
 Not a lot of people are morning birds.
-So if you can get up and morning at first light, the earlier you get to popular sights like Grand Prismatic Spring and Old Faithful, the less crowds you’ll encounter.
+So if you can get up and the morning at first light, the earlier you get to popular sights like Grand Prismatic Spring and Old Faithful, the fewer crowds you’ll encounter.

 14. Be Patient

 If you happen to be visiting Yellowstone during its peak season (summer months), be prepared to practice your patience.
 There will be lots of visitors who, just like you, want to see the best of Yellowstone and snap some incredible pictures.

 There will be traffic jams due to animals crossing the road.
 You may have trouble finding a parking spot that may require you to circle the lot a few more times or park down the road.
 You may have to wait behind a few slow walkers on the geyser boardwalks, but just remember you’re in a beautiful place so enjoy it.